Paingst12/Paingst12/README.md

 Hi, I'm Paing Soe Tun!

-I have an analytical background and over 9 years of experience in the telecom communication industry, Network Traffic analytical support, and customer service.
+I have an analytical background and over 9 years of experience in the Telecommunication Service Industry, Network Traffic analytical support, and customer service.
 I have developed strong expertise in network data analysis, KPI performance evaluation, statistical Data Analysis, and cross-functional coordination to achieve SLA targets.

 As an NPO Engineer (Performance Analyst) at ZTE Corporation, I played a key role in customer satisfaction management.
 I delivered the clean data of the insightful reports to senior management and formulated strategic solutions based on performance insights.